-AFTER HIS RESURRECTION Jesus commanded His disciples to go into the whole world and preach the Gospel, making disciples of all nations, baptizing and teaching them.
+AFTER HIS RESURRECTION Jesus told His apostles to go into the whole world and preach the Gospel, making disciples of all nations, baptizing and teaching them.
 Then—as now—’go’ meant ‘don’t stay’, ‘make disciples’ meant ‘duplicate Jesus in others’ and ‘baptize’ meant ‘birth people into a new family—God’s family’.
 He told them they would receive power from on high to be His witnesses in Jerusalem, Judea and Samaria and the ends of the earth.
 Simply put, He told them to begin at home and move outward, and that He would be with them powerfully, every step of the way.

 TEN YEARS LATER God told the apostle Peter to do something unthinkable for a kosher Jew: take the Message to a Roman Centurion.
 The Gospel had finally reached the Gentiles.
 Four more years passed before the apostle Paul took the Message beyond the borders of Judea—and the rest is history.
 Yet, as Paul preached to the Mediterranean world, the other apostles lingered in Jerusalem—a place where Jesus didn’t intend them to stay…

-CONCERNING MISSIONS: The Lord Jesus didn’t tell His followers to invite people to church—He told them to go.
+MISSIONS: The Lord Jesus didn’t tell His followers to invite people to church—He told them to go.
 He didn’t pour out His Spirit on His people to feel good about their church, He told them to go—and He hasn’t rescinded His command.
 Whether it’s our next door neighbor or someone on the other side of the world, people need Jesus.
-Near or far, His church was commissioned to take the Gospel to the lost and needy of the world and to encourage and supply brothers and sisters around the globe and missionaries serving in field.
+Near or far, His church was commissioned to take the Good News to the lost and needy and to encourage and supply brothers and sisters around the globe and missionaries serving in field.
 And His church is us.

 WE GO OUT to the Georgetown Divide because we have neighbors who need to know the goodness of Jesus through the lives of His people.
 This is our Jerusalem.

 WE GO OUT to surrounding towns, cities and regions to encourage the church, preach the Gospel, teach the Bible and bless others.
 This is our Judea and Samaria.